VonTeacher/home_diy/README.md

 - [ ] backer material ???
 - [ ] seal with foam
 ### General
-- [ ] disassemble and dispose of door on deck
+- [x] disassemble and dispose of door on deck
+- [x] transport recyclables to car
+- [ ] recycle center drop-off
 ## Outdoor